How to Read Stock Metrics

 Earnings Yield

-If P/E is 20, earnings yield is 5%.
-This is useful for comparing a stock's return to other assets like bonds.
-If a 10-year Treasury yields 4% and a high-quality stock has an earnings yield of 7%, the stock is offering a meaningful premium for the additional risk.
+If a stock's P/E is 20, its earnings yield is 5%.
+The benefit of this view is that it reads like a return rate, so you can compare it directly to other places you might park your money.
+If a 10-year U.S. Treasury bond pays 4% and a high-quality stock has an earnings yield of 7%, the stock is offering a meaningful premium in exchange for the extra risk of owning a business instead of a government bond.

 Free Cash Flow Yield (FCF Yield)

-Free cash flow is the cash left over after a business has paid its operating expenses and capital expenditures.
-It is the cash the company can use to pay dividends, buy back shares, pay down debt, or reinvest for growth.
-FCF is harder to manipulate than reported earnings because it reflects actual cash movements.
-A high FCF yield — typically above 5% to 6% — means the company generates strong cash relative to its price.
+Free cash flow is the cash a business has left over after paying its day-to-day bills and spending on long-lived assets such as factories, equipment, and software (this spending is called capital expenditure).
+That leftover cash is what the company can hand back to shareholders as dividends, use to buy back its own shares, pay down debt, or reinvest in new projects.
+Free cash flow is harder to dress up than reported earnings because it follows actual cash in and out of the company's bank account.
+A high FCF yield, typically above 5% to 6%, means the company generates a lot of real cash for each dollar you pay for its shares.

 ROIC (Return on Invested Capital)

-ROIC tells you whether a company is a good allocator of capital.
-A business with consistent ROIC above 15% is generally a high-quality compounder.
-Value investors use ROIC to distinguish between cheap-because-bad and cheap-because-overlooked.
-A low-ROIC business at a low price is often a value trap.
-A high-ROIC business at a temporarily low price is often a genuine opportunity.
+ROIC tells you whether a company is good at putting its money to work.
+A business that consistently earns above 15% on the capital it invests is generally a high-quality compounder: a company that reinvests profits and keeps growing its earning power year after year.
+ROIC also helps you tell two kinds of cheap stocks apart.
+A low-ROIC business at a low price is often a value trap (a stock that looks cheap but stays cheap because the underlying business keeps getting worse).
+A high-ROIC business at a temporarily low price is usually a genuine opportunity.

 52-Week Drawdown

-A drawdown of -30% means the stock is trading 30% below its 52-week high.
-On its own, a large drawdown tells you nothing — the price might have fallen because the business deteriorated.
-But when combined with strong fundamentals, a significant drawdown often indicates that the market has overreacted to short-term news.
-This combination is the core signal in value drawdown investing.
+A drawdown of -30% means the stock is trading 30% below its highest point in the past year.
+On its own, a big drawdown tells you nothing; the price might have fallen because the underlying business genuinely got worse.
+But when a sharp drawdown is paired with fundamentals that are still healthy (steady cash flow, reasonable debt, consistent returns on capital), it often points to the market overreacting to short-term news.
+That combination is the core signal behind Buy the Dip screening.

 Debt-to-Equity